 Dolph Springer wakes up one morning and is upset to find that his dog Paul is missing.
 He voices his frustration to Emma, the girl who answers the phone at a dial-a-pizza.
 Dolph then sets out to find Paul on a journey that takes him through a series of increasingly more bizarre situations.
 He goes to his workplace where it rains indoors and he insists on turning up to work despite being laid off five months ago.
 The palm tree in Dolph’s yard has inexplicably become a pine tree.
 His neighbour Mike, who constantly denies he has been jogging despite evidence otherwise, sets out on a journey to find why he cannot admit this by driving to the end of the world.
 Meanwhile, Emma decides that she had such a moving phone conversation with Dolph that she wants him, only to instead sleep with Dolph’s gardener Victor when he picks up the message she leaves for Dolph.
 Afterwards, she decides to leave her husband to move in with Dolph.
 Dolph then meets the guru Master Chang who explains how he kidnapped Dolph’s dog as part of a scheme to help people love their pets more – only for Paul to become lost after the kidnap vehicle was caught in an accident.

 French director/writer Quentin Dupieux made an appearance seemingly out of nowhere with his third film Rubber (2010), a parody of a monster movie featuring a killer tire that turned into a completely insane meta-fiction that wound in the audience watching it and kept screwing with conventions.
 The film became a word of mouth hit at international film festivals.
 Rubber alone would have been enough to have given Quentin Dupieux a cult reputation.
 He had earlier made Nonfilm (2002) and Steak (2007), neither of which seem to be widely seen outside France.
 Before that, Dupieux has maintained a career as an electronic musician under the name Mr Oizo (he also composes this film’s score under that name).
-Wrong was Dupieux’s fourth film and he subsequently went onto make the unrelated Wrong Cops (2013) and Reality (2014) both in a similar gonzo surrealist vein.
+Wrong was Dupieux’s fourth film and he subsequently went onto make the unrelated Wrong Cops (2013) and Reality (2014), Keep an Eye Out (2018), Deerskin (2019) and Mandibles (2020) in a similar gonzo surrealist vein.

 We are certainly back in Quentin Dupieux territory as the film opens on a pan around the surreal image of a group of firemen gathered in the middle of the street, one appearing to be squatting to go to the toilet in the middle of the road, another calmly texting, as all the while a burning van is ignored on the side of the road.
 You keep waiting for things to get as crazed as Stephen Spinella’s opening monologue at the opening of Rubber but Dupieux is determined to leave Wrong as a slow burner that just sits on the edge of the mind-spinningly weird.